nimbix/jarvice-helm/KubernetesInstall.md

 **Note:**  If desired, the control plane endpoint could be installed on one of the kubernetes master nodes instead of it's own, separate node.

+**Also note:**  A production cluster installation would use a high availability (HA) setup for the control plane endpoint which utilizes multiple load balancer instances running in a failover or round robin configuration.
+A HA setup of the control plane endpoint is recommended, but is beyond the scope of this documentation.

 #### Kubernetes master nodes

 At a minimum, three kubernetes master nodes will be required.